Table

 In this example, I have a SQL table that contains podcasts.
 When exporting, you will receive information about the current state of the table to allow you to customize what data is exported.

-Copy New-UDDashboard - Title "Hello, World!" - Content {
+New-UDDashboard -Title "Hello, World!" -Content {

-New-UDTable - Title 'Shows' - LoadData {
+New-UDTable -Title 'Shows' -LoadData {

 $TableData = ConvertFrom-Json $Body